 What is World Breastfeeding Week?

 World Breastfeeding Week (also known as National Breastfeeding Week) is a global campaign that aims to raise awareness of breastfeeding and related themes as well as support individuals on their breastfeeding journeys.
-It is coordinated by the World Alliance for Breastfeeding Action (WABA), a global network of individuals and organisations dedicated to the protection, promotion and support of breastfeeding worldwide.
+It is coordinated by the World Alliance for Breastfeeding Action, a global network of individuals and organisations dedicated to the protection, promotion and support of breastfeeding worldwide.

 When is World Breastfeeding Week?